-ROUTINE USES: DHS or EOIR may share the information you provide on this supplement with other Federal, state, local, and foreign government agencies and authorized organizations.
-DHS and EOIR follow approved routine uses described in the associated published system of records notices DHS/USCIS-007 - Benefits Information System and DHS/ USCIS-001 - Alien File, Index, and National File Tracking Systems of Records, which you can find at www.dhs.gov/ privacy and DOJ EOIR-001, Records and Management Information System and BIA-001, Decisions of the Board of Immigration Appeals, which are available at https://www.justice.gov/opcl/doi-systems-records#EOIR.
-DHS or EOIR may also share the information, as appropriate, for law enforcement purposes or in the interest of national security.
+ROUTINE USES: DHS may share the information you provide on this application, and any additional requested evidence, with other Federal, state, local, and foreign government agencies and authorized organizations.
+DHS follows approved routine uses, as described in the associated published system of records notices [DHS/USCIS/ICE/CBP-001 Alien File, Index, and National File Tracking System, DHS/USCIS-007 - Benefits Information System, and DHS/USCIS-018 Immigration Biometric and Background Check] and the published privacy impact assessments [DHS/USCIS/PIA-016(a) Computer Linked Application Information Management System], which you can find at www.dhs.gov/privacy.
+DHS may also share this information, as appropriate, for law enforcement purposes or in the interest of national security.